-Our National Partner in Finland is the Homeless Academy Association.
-It began life late in 2005 as part of the Helsinki Deaconess Institute's soccer project in association with Suojatie ry (Crossing Society) offering training for homeless people and drug addicts.
+The Homeless World Cup National Partner in Finland is the Homeless Academy Association.
+It was established in late 2005 as part of the Helsinki Deaconess Institute's soccer project, in association with Suojatie ry (Crossing Society), which offers training for homeless people and drug addicts.

 This story follows 4 of the people they have worked with over the years.

-Both of them are still involved in soccer, with Anne playing in Division 2 in Helsinki as well as coaching a young girls’ team.
-Bengt plays Division 3 Futsal.
+Both of them are still involved in soccer, with Anne playing in division 2 in Helsinki as well as coaching a young girls’ team.
+Bengt plays division 3 Futsal.

 They also support new groups of players at the Homeless Academy.

 Marko's journey through rehab brought him to the Finnish program in Tampere, which is part of the Homeless Academy.
-He started playing regular football within the programme and this involvement led to him being picked for Team Finland at the Paris 2011 Homeless World Cup.
+He started playing regular football within the programme, and this involvement led to him being picked for Team Finland at the Paris 2011 Homeless World Cup.